elotroalex/chiens/_texts/translation.md

 - Tell the Vodou to put out the sunlight of their midnights
 - tell the bothrops the bets are made
 - we are the fallen race
-- we are the race with no day and no tomorrow.
+- we are the race without day and without tomorrow.

 - {:.sp} The Woman Reciter.

-- Arpeggio of sinister guitars, a dawn bled with blanks
+- Arpeggio of sinister guitars it rises beneath my eyelids
-- rises under my eyelids
+- a dawn bled dry
 - I am pure waiting, I wait
 - I walk on the eggshells of precious moments
 - Oh, fragile paths, stubborn and certain,